slatedocs/slate/source/includes/_message.md

 # Message Protocol

 The messages transmitted on FariaMQ are categorized as two kinds by their purpose.
 The Document and Command message.
-Each Message can only communicate with one school, one message is never delivered for cross-schools.
+Each Message can only communicate with one school, one message is never delivered across multiple schools.
-Before we come to message type, let's introduce the basic compisition of message
+Before addressing message type, let's introduce the basic compisition of a message.

 ## Message Composition

 A message is composited by 2 parts: *headers* and *body*.
-Both of them formatted with JSON.
+Both formatted with JSON.

 ### Headers